nalakaaxistech/best-practises/ui-classification-guide.md

 ## 🎯 Abstract

-We are creating a component library called UI for ready-me-web.
 This guide aims to clarify the classification of components into atoms, molecules, organisms, etc., following the Atomic Design principle.

 ## 🔍 Scope